10 Churches in Kotor, Montenegro JetSettingFools.com

 Churches in Kotor Montenegro Map

-Even though there are several churches in Kotor – within the old town and just outside of the walls – there were only a few churches that we were actually able to enter (which could be due to the off-season).
-Check with the Kotor tourist office for more information about visiting the churches of Kotor during your stay.
+Even though there are several churches in Kotor – there were only a few that we were actually able to enter.
+This could’ve been due to our off-season visit.
+Check with the Kotor Tourist Office for more information about visiting the churches of Kotor during your stay.

 #1 St. Tryphon Cathedral (Kotor Cathedral)